organicmaps/organicmaps/docs/CPP_STYLE.md

 Below are our specific (but not all!) exceptions to the Google's coding standard:

-- All code should conform to C++11 standard (not C++14 or higher).
-If target platform does not support all features of C++11, older C++ standard should be used.
+- All code should conform to the C++14 standard (not C++17 or higher).
 - We use `.cpp` and `.hpp` files, not `.cc` and `.h` (`.c` and `.h` are used for C code), in UTF-8 encoding.
 - File names are lowercase with underscores, like `file_reader.cpp`.
 - We use `#pragma once` instead of the `#define` Guard in header files.
-- We don't include system, std and boost headers directly, use `#include "std/<wrapper.hpp>"`.
 - Includes are sorted and grouped by directory, there should be newlines between different directories.
-- Order of directories in includes: "current_dir/current_file.hpp", other includes from the same dir, includes from other dirs sorted by dependencies: `coding, geometry, base, std, "defines.hpp", 3party` should go last in that order.
+- Order of directories in includes: "current_dir/current_file.hpp", includes from other dirs sorted by dependencies (e.g. indexer, then coding, then base), "defines.hpp", C++ standard library headers, boost headers, 3party.
 - We ARE using C++ exceptions.
 - We are using all features of C++11 (the only known exception is thread_local which is not fully supported on all platforms).
-- We don't use boost libraries which require linking (and prefer C++11 types over their boost counterparts).
+- We try to limit the usage of boost libraries which require linking (and prefer C++11 types over their boost counterparts).

 Naming and formatting

 - We ALWAYS use two spaces indent and don't use tabs.
-- We don't have hardcoded line width, but keep it reasonable to fit on the screen.
+- We don't have strict limits on line width, but keep it reasonable to fit on the screen.
+The advised width is that written in the .clang-format file (currently 100).
 - Doxygen-style comments can be used.
 - Underscores are allowed only in prefixes for member variables and namespace names, like `int m_countriesCount; namespace utf_parser`.
-- Don't specify `std::` and `boost::` prefixes (headers in std/ folder already have `using std::string`).
 - Use right-to-left order for variables/params: `string const & s` (reference to the const string).
 - In one line `if`, `for`, `while` we do not use brackets.
 If one line `for` or `while` is combined with one line `if`, do use brackets for cycle.
 - Space after the keyword in conditions and loops.
 Space after `;` in `for` loop.
 - Space between binary operators: `x = y * y + z * z`.
 - Space after double dash.
 - We use `using` keyword instead of `typedef`.
+- We do not use the Systems Hungarian Notation: do not add the "p" suffix to your pointer variable names and the "T" prefix or suffix to your type names.
 - Compile-time constants must be named in camelCase, starting with a lower-case `k`, e.g. `kCompileTimeConstant` and marked as `constexpr` when possible.
 - Values of enum classes must be named in CamelCase, e.g. `enum class Color { Red, Green, LightBlue };`.
 - Macros and C-style enums must be named in UPPER_CASE, and enum values must be prefixed with a capitalized enum name.